DishantBatraDev/udacity_final_assignment/README.md

 npm run start
 ```

-This should start a development server with the React application that will interact with the serverless Expense Management application.
+This should start a development server with the React application that will interact with the serverless Expense Management application API.

 # Postman collection